SystemsApproach/ops/control.rst

 * The API layer is an opportunity to implement semantic translation, adding methods that go beyond the auto-generated calls.

+* The API layer defines a "gate" that can be used to audit the history of who performs what operation when (also taking advantage of the identity management mechanism described next).

 5.2.3 Identity Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~